Deep-Symmetry/beat-link-trigger/README.md

 Provides find/replace and other extended features to RSyntaxTextArea when editing Clojure expression code.

-Copyright © 2012, Robert Futrell
+Copyright © 2012, Robert Futrell.
 All rights reserved.

 Redistribution and use in source and binary forms, with or without modification, are permitted provided that the following conditions are met:

 * Redistributions of source code must retain the above copyright notice, this list of conditions and the following disclaimer.
 * Redistributions in binary form must reproduce the above copyright